 Saint James School of Medicine understands that the transition to the island life and the overall burden of the medical program can take a heavy toll on the students.
 SJSM has developed a system that allows students to get the assistance necessary to cope with any issues typical of a medical student.
-Students can make use of the following services if they are facing challenges in the school or at home:
+Students can make use of the following services in the event that they are facing challenges in the school or at home:

 - Approach your professors.
 Our faculty is well-versed in addressing basic student issues and may give you suggestions based on their experience. - The Dean of Student Affairs is an integral part of student's academic life.
-Students should feel comfortable discussing issues with the Dean and seeking guidance and direction on how to resolve them. - Grad Resources This is a free U.S.-based crisis helpline available 24/7 specializing in addressing common issues students face on a regular basis.
+Students should feel comfortable discussing issues with the Dean and seeking guidance and direction on how to resolve them. - GradResources This is a free U.S.-based crisis help line available 24/7 specializing in addressing common issues students face on a regular basis.
 All calls are handled by certified counselors and are 100% confidential.
-Call 1-877-GRAD-HLP (877-472-3457) or SKYPF 877-472-3457. - SJSM also has a dedicated counselor available with notice to meet in-person or on Skype to discuss specific issues.
+Call 1-877-GRAD-HLP (877-472-3457) or SKYPE 877-472-3457. - SJSM also has a dedicated counselor available with notice to meet in-person (in St. Vincent) or on Skype to discuss specific issues.